rotoye/batmon_reader/README.md

  - BATMON_DRIVER_EN to 1

 Start BATMON on nsh using the script:

-`batmon start -X` 						 * Search all the external bus and connect to the first BATMON detected.
+`batmon start -X` 						 * Search all the external bus and connect to the first BATMON detected

 `batmon start -X -b 1 -a 11` * External bus 1, address 0x0b

 `batmon start -X -b 1 -a 12` * External bus 1, address 0x0c

 ![batmon start](https://rotoye.com/wp-content/uploads/BATMON/batmon-start.png)

 I2C devices connected on the different bus can be identified by running nsh script:
 `i2cdetect -b <bus number>`

 ![i2cdetect](https://rotoye.com/wp-content/uploads/BATMON/i2cdetect-screenshot.png)

 *battery_status* uorb messages may be inspected using the command